BNLIF/drop/docs/rq_variables.md

 ### Channel level variables

 PMTs channel variables.
 Each branch is a static array of fixed size `n_ch`.
+ROI stands for region of interval, or region of interest.
+There are three ROIs per waveform.
+The ROI start and end time are defined in the yaml config file.
+ROI 0/1/2 suppose to contain intervals before/at/after trigger position.
+Quantities computed within the ROIs are area, height (peak height with respect to baseline), low (valley bottom with respect to baseline), std (standard deviation)

 | Variable Name      | type			| Description						|
 |:------------      |---------------		| ---------------------------------------		|